buildtesters/buildtest/docs/buildspecs/spack.rst

 contains a ``specs`` property which is a list of strings types that are name of spack packages to install.
 Each item in the ``specs`` property will be added as a separate ``spack install`` command.
 In the second test, we run the same example except we clone spack and install zlib.
-When ``root`` property is not specified buildtest will clone buildtest and automatically source the setup script.
+When ``root`` property is not specified buildtest will clone spack and automatically source the spack setup script (`source $SPACK_ROOT/share/spack/setup-env.sh`).

 The schema is designed to mimic spack commands which will be clear with more examples.